• Skip to primary navigation

 • Pluffins - Plum Chocolate Chip Muffins

-• For something different try my savory zucchini muffins.
+• For something different try my savory gf muffins with zucchini.

 baobab muffins vegan in tray